 From Racing To The Real Star Wars

-It is after the Moon landings of 1969, that 'Professional' was added to Speedmaster's name, and the watch we love today was born.
+It was after Omega was chosen as the official watch manufacturer for NASA's space missions, that 'Professional' was added to Speedmaster's name, and the watch we love today was born.
 I'm quite the space geek myself, and I must say that if not for Omega's involvement in NASA's space missions, I might never have purchased this watch.
 (Find out more about the story of the moon watch here!)

 Omega's space adventures were not over after the first Moon landings.
 NASA kept using the Speedmaster for future missions, which led to Omega receiving the Snoopy award after the chronograph was used to time a precise re-entry burn when the internal systems had failed, potentially helping save the crews' lives during the Apollo 13 mission.
 Omega released a limited edition 'Snoopy' piece to commemorate this feat.